adetaylor/webkit-wiki/Git-Config.md

 ### pull.rebase

-When you are updating a branch from a remote, a local branch may have commits that do not exist on the remote.
+When a contributor is updating a branch from a remote, a local branch may have commits that do not exist on the remote.
 This usually happens when a contributor is committing local changes. `git` supports "rebasing" and "merging" in these cases.

 "rebasing" means updating the local branch reference to match the remote and then re-applying local commits on top of the tip of the updated branch.
 For changes which are small relative to the size of the repository, this is the cleanest method of applying local changes to an updated branch.